MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 - an out-of-bounds load from `buf` in the `for` loop
 - an out-of-bounds store to `local` in the `for` loop

 The buffer overflow is due to the loop exit test `<=sz`.
 When this example runs, it's *secure by coincidence*.
 That's because of the over-allocation and alignment done by most C++ runtime implementations.
 When `sz % 16 == 0`, the final write to `local[ii]` corrupts memory.
-Other cases only read/write to the "malloc slop", which is due to the C Runtime (CRT) padding allocations out to a 0 mod 16 aggregate boundary.
+Other cases only read/write to the "malloc slop," which is due to the C Runtime (CRT) padding allocations out to a 0 mod 16 aggregate boundary.

 Errors are only observable if the following page is unmapped, or upon use of corrupted data.
 All other cases are silent in this example.
 With Continue On Error, you see both errors in the summary after the program runs to completion.